bl4ckout31/tp-vcc/README.md

-# Proccessing Infrastructure
+# Processing Infrastructure

-The Fabspace image proccessing as been replaced with a simple Django App with a form that takes a video and make a grayscale version of it with FFmpeg.
+The Fabspace image processing as been replaced with a simple Django App with a form that takes a video and make a grayscale version of it with FFmpeg.
 The user can then download the result.
+The website will timeout if the video takes too long to process, prefer short videos.

 Clone the repo:
 ```bash